MicrosoftDocs/customer-voice/fp-docs/embed-survey-powerapps.md

 [!include[cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 You can embed your surveys in the canvas apps created using PowerApps.
 This allows users to respond to the surveys directly from the apps.

+> [!NOTE]
+> You must have PowerApps Plan 1 to embed your surveys in a canvas app.
+For more information on purchasing PowerApps, see [Purchase PowerApps for your organization](https://docs.microsoft.com/en-us/power-platform/admin/signup-for-powerapps-admin).

 1. Sign in to [PowerApps](https://web.powerapps.com/).